 - Nairn: This town is known for its beautiful beaches and is a great place to relax and take in the stunning views of the surrounding countryside.

-- Fort George: Just off the route, this historic fort was built in the 18th century and is now a popular tourist attraction, offering guided tours and stunning views of the surrounding area.
+- Fort George: Just off the route, this historic fort was built in the 18th century and is now a popular tourist attraction.
+It offers guided tours and stunning views of the surrounding area.

 15 BEST Stops on the North Coast 500 Route (Scotland)

-19. When is the Best Season to Travel Scotland?
+When is the Best Season to Travel to Scotland?

 High season (July-September)

-Like most places in Europe, Scotland’s high season runs from July to mid-September.
-This is when you will find the best weather as noted above, but also crowds.
+Like most European places, Scotland’s high season runs from July to mid-September.
+This is when you will find the best weather, as noted above, and crowds.
 Days are longer, the weather is warmer, and hotel and car rental prices are at their highest.

 Shoulder Season (May-June and Late September-November)

 We’ve traveled to Scotland during the shoulder season and loved it.
 The weather is cool, the leaves are orange and yellow, and the vibe in the air is wonderful.
 This is also when we’ve found great deals on car rentals and guesthouses.
 However, popular places like Glasgow and Skye were very busy.
-We saw sunny days, but also had a lot of those rainy Scotland overcast days.
+We saw sunny days, but we also had a lot of rainy, overcast days in Scotland.

 Low Season (Late November-April)

-The temperatures are cooler during the low season in Scotland and you stand a very strong chance of getting caught in a rain (or snow) storm.
-If you plan to travel to Scotland during this time you absolutely need a packable rain jacket, travel umbrella, and waterproof boots.
+The temperatures are cooler during the low season in Scotland, and you have a strong chance of getting caught in a rain (or snow) storm.
+If you plan to travel to Scotland during this time, you need a packable rain jacket, travel umbrella, and waterproof boots.
 The upside is you’ll find low prices and low numbers of tourists.
-If you are in Scotland over the holidays make sure to take part in the festivals around the cities!
+If you are in Scotland over the holidays, participate in the festivals around the cities!

 Plan For Your Trip